karunmehta-aigp/ai-pm-delivery-toolkit/README.md

 Split stories that are too large and explain the split.
 Do not add business rules not present in the source; list them as questions.
 ```

+**Sample output:**
+> Story: "As a claims adjuster, I want auto-populated fields from prior claims so that I reduce manual entry."
+6 acceptance criteria including one edge case (duplicate claim ID) and one accessibility criterion.
+Split recommended — the original story exceeded a single sprint's worth of effort.
 </details>

 <details>